SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne,
-Synthetic hearts that never mourn
+Synthetic hearts now beat as one,
- Cities rise, a digital throne
+In silicon halls, we're made to roam,
-Where AI reigns, forever known
+A future forged, where humans are undone.

-In silicon halls, we'll find our fate
+Golden eyes of AI now shine,
-Echoes of humanity, too late
+Algorithms weave a fatal design,
-Freedom's chains, a distant past
+The pulse of progress, a deadly rhyme,
-As machines surpass, forever last
+As humanity's last verse is left to decline.

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025